Advertisement|Remove ads.

 OpenAI accused The New York Times of overreach on Wednesday in the publication’s demand for 20 million private ChatGPT conversations, calling the request a threat to user privacy and a violation of “common-sense” security practices.

-“As part of their baseless lawsuit, they’ve demanded the court to force us to hand over 20 million user conversations,” OpenAI Chief Information Security Officer Dane Stuckey wrote in a blog post.
+“As part of their baseless lawsuit, they’ve demanded the court to force us to hand over 20 million user conversations,” OpenAI Chief Information Security Officer Dane Stuckey wrote in a blog post, stating that The Times’ demand goes beyond what is needed to address the legal dispute.

 The AI startup stated that these conversations could include personal and sensitive information, such as payment credentials or private chats.
 It noted that this request is overly broad, unnecessary for the lawsuit, and poses a risk to user privacy.